ameliaritger/Ritger-2019-Corynactis-urchin-deterrence/README.md

 file name | analysis overview | description
 ---|---|-----------
-kelp consumption analysis.R | Analyze kelp consumption | This works through data organization and analysis of urchin foraging behavior minus video analysis; analysis with mixed model ANOVA, chi-squared test. video analysis.R | Analyze trial videos | This works through data organization and analysis of urchin foraging behavior using videos shot by GoPro Hero 3+; each tile containing Corynactis was subject to one trial for video analysis. water temperature.R | Average water temperatures | This works through data analysis averaging water temperature during each day experiments were run, separated by location (either campus point wet lab or Marine Biotech balcony. power test.R | Power test | This uses data from Xavius Boone's 2019 OGC REU experiment (Github link: [@Boone-2019-urchin-anemone-fed-unfed](https://github.com/stier-lab/Boone-2019-urchin-anemone-fed-unfed)) to run a power test to estimate minimum sample sizes needed to find significance in the data.
+kelp consumption analysis.R | Analyze kelp consumption | This works through data organization and analysis of urchin foraging behavior minus video analysis; analysis using logistic regression treating binary kelp consumption (yes/no) as a Bernoulli distribution and mixed model ANOVA treating tile as a random effect in kelp consumption by urchins video analysis.R | Analyze trial videos | This works through data organization and analysis of urchin foraging behavior using videos shot by GoPro Hero 3+; each tile containing Corynactis was subject to one trial for video analysis. water temperature.R | Average water temperatures | This works through data analysis averaging water temperature during each day experiments were run, separated by location (either campus point wet lab or Marine Biotech balcony. power test.R | Power test | This uses data from Xavius Boone's 2019 OGC REU experiment (Github link: [@Boone-2019-urchin-anemone-fed-unfed](https://github.com/stier-lab/Boone-2019-urchin-anemone-fed-unfed)) to run a power test to estimate minimum sample sizes needed to find significance in the data.

 # Data
-*/data/raw.xlsx*  raw data
+*/data/raw.csv*  raw data

-*/data/kelp/*  kelp blade images before and after experiment
+*/data/kelp/*  kelp blade images before and after experiment, organized by date

-# Curious what the experiment look like?
+# Curious what the experiment looks like?
 Purple urchin in contact with Corynactis californica on settlement tiles
 ![Alt text](/media/Corynactis_urchin.jpg?raw=true)